Acquisition Financing Lenders: Unleashing Business Potential | 7 Park Avenue Financial

 CASH FLOW FINANCING VERSUS ASSET FINANCING - WHICH ONE WORKS BEST FOR YOUR OPTIMAL FINANCING STRUCTURE

-Why would owners/financial managers consider bank loans via a cash flow loan for business acquisition financing?
-Because 100% secured asset financing might not be possible, the other alternative,' owner equity,' is less desirable because it's either unavailable from the owners or more dilutive.
-Many business buyers choose to focus on a leveraged buyout on the target company they are considering - here, it's all about the business's assets and financing them to the maximum within cash flow capability to repay the loan.
+Many business buyers focus on a leveraged buyout of the target company they are considering—here, it's all about the business's assets and financing them to the maximum within the cash flow capability to repay the loan.
 Client lists are also an important consideration.

 Mezzanine debt financing can be added into capital structures to augment a final transaction, undoubtedly an alternative to equity financing.